 The Importance Of Third Party Investigation

 Often times, there are situations when a worker's injury is caused by the negligence of a third party – someone other than his or her employer.
-In such cases, you may be able to file a third-party claim, which is a civil lawsuit filed in state or federal courts.
+In such cases, you may be able to file a third-party claim against a separate insurance company, which is a civil lawsuit filed in state or federal courts.
 Civil lawsuits for work-related injuries can seek additional monetary damages that are typically not recoverable in a workers' compensation claim.

 How a Greenberg & Ruby, LLP Work Injury Lawyer Can Help